avraham-bernstein/avraham-bernstein.github.io/index.md

 		* ...
 	6. community service:
 		* 2023: rescued an extremely bright autistic teen from being instituionalized due to gross negligence by the ministry of education
-		* 2020: rescued 3 young children at family court from foster care when social services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was molested in locked down institutions (i.e. plural) run by social services
+		* 2020: rescued 3 young children at family court from foster care when social services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was molested in locked-down institutions (i.e. plural) run by social services
 		* 1977: led the battle for marginal cost pricing for electricity in the province of ontario, in the face of strident corporate opposition (with government support) to subsidize electricity prices
 	7. bookmarks